Something for Everyone at Red Rock Canyon

 Looking to bring your students out to explore and learn about Red Rock Canyon?
-Ranger-led and teacher-led field trips are available.
-Click here and select "For Teachers and Parents" to find information on classroom programs, field trip applications, and teacher resources.
+Interpretive Naturalist-led field trips are available.
+Please contact Janis Kadlec at (702) 515-5380.
+Click here and select "For Teachers and Parents" to find information on teacher resources.

 Commercial and Organized Groups